 Is DBT effective for treating co-occurring mental health disorders?

-DBT has been proven effective in treating various mental health disorders, including depression, anxiety, eating disorders, and post-traumatic stress disorder (PTSD).
+DBT has been proven effective in treating various mental health disorders, including depression, anxiety, eating disorders, specifically binge eating disorder and bulimia, and post-traumatic stress disorder (PTSD).
 As co-occurring mental health disorders are common among individuals struggling with addiction, DBT can be a valuable treatment option to address both addiction and co-occurring disorders simultaneously.

 How can I find a DBT therapist or program for addiction treatment?